FAQs

 5: What size groups can you accommodate?

 The number we can accommodate depends upon how long you plan to stay.
 For example, for a multi-day program, we can accommodate up to 130 over three days and 180 over four days.
 If your group is larger, contact us and we will discuss what options we can offer.
 Our overall capacity on property is 350, but we typically do not host outdoor ed groups that large.
-If you are interested in coming to 100 Elk outside of our outdoor ed seasons, visit our 100 Elk Events website.

 6: What happens if it rains or snows?